JimLiu96/basConv/README.md

   Each row is ``baset_id, item_id, item_id, ...``
 - ``testb2i.txt``: \
   Each row is ``baset_id, item_id, item_id, ...``

+The complete dataset of instacart can be downloaded [here](https://www.instacart.com/datasets/grocery-shopping-2017)

 # Running
 Run the code with script: